Elevate your sustainability maturity: Governance and culture

 Few clear delineations of roles and responsibilities for managing ESG impacts, with few processes to guide decision-making Cross-functional collaboration on ESG initiatives, but no clear project management structure over ESG initiatives Clear ownership and PMO structure for all ESG initiatives; sustainability is deeply embedded in the organization’s culture

-At the Novice stage of CohnReznick's ESG Maturity Model, formal ESG structures and practices might not yet be fully established, with few clear delineations of roles and responsibilities for managing ESG impacts.
+At the Novice stage of CohnReznick's Sustainability Maturity Model, formal ESG structures and practices might not yet be fully established, with few clear delineations of roles and responsibilities for managing ESG impacts.
 There may be few guidelines or procedures in place to guide decision-making and action related to sustainability issues.
 However, there might be an emerging awareness; this is an early phase, but one marked by eagerness to learn and a genuine intent to grow.
 Leaders may be initiating conversations about ethical operations, transparency, and responsible decision-making.
-Novice companies will have to focus on obtaining board awareness and executive buy-in of ESG impacts, and keep their sustainability efforts from being siloed within targeted functions or specific employees.
+Novice companies will have to focus on obtaining board awareness and executive buy-in of sustainability impacts, and keep their sustainability efforts from being siloed within targeted functions or specific employees.

 At the Supporter stage, there are now tangible structures in place that showcase the company’s commitment to ethical governance.
 Leaders are discussing and implementing transparent practices, and there is continuous dialogue, both internally and with stakeholders, about refining and enhancing these practices.
-Companies will generally have boards that are to some extent aware of ESG’s impacts, and there is cross-functional collaboration on ESG initiatives, with multiple different sustainability “champions” in place and a workforce that’s beginning to understand the impact and importance of their employer’s sustainability initiatives.
-Cultural shifts are evident, with training sessions, workshops, and feedback mechanisms conducted more frequently, helping to keep everyone aligned with the organization’s ESG goals.
+Companies will generally have boards that are to some extent aware of sustainability's impacts, and there is cross-functional collaboration on sustainability initiatives, with multiple different “champions” in place and a workforce that’s beginning to understand the impact and importance of their employer’s sustainability initiatives.
+Cultural shifts are evident, with training sessions, workshops, and feedback mechanisms conducted more frequently, helping to keep everyone aligned with the organization’s sustainability goals.
 However, in many cases there is still no clear governance structure over ESG initiatives to monitor and drive accountability and progress.

 In the Gamechangers category, the culture isn’t confined to internal practices; it radiates outward, influencing partners, stakeholders, and even competitors.
 Ethical operations, transparent decision-making, and societal responsibility are deeply ingrained in the organization’s DNA.
-Gamechangers will usually have in place not only a designated corporate-level sustainability leader, but also leaders within each business unit or function in charge of sustainability decisions.
+Gamechangers will usually have in place not only a designated corporate-level sustainability leader, but alsoleaders within each business unit or function in charge of sustainability decisions.
 Each ESG initiative has clear ownership and its own PMO structure – all of which are included in the board charter.
 The Gamechanger fosters social engagement and has deeply embedded sustainability into its corporate culture.

 Novice stage: The starting point for governance

-Supporter stage: Raising awareness of ESG
+Supporter stage: Raising awareness of sustainability

 Gamechanger stage: CFO-led governance

-A proven, integrated ESG methodology
+A proven, integrated sustainability methodology

 Our four-phase approach is built on value creation and impact throughout the journey, and includes